Skip to main content

 In some situations (possibly events that take place over a longer period or overseas), it can be useful to have a third party/parties away from the event to be the central point for communications.

-This can take the pressure off Leaders to allow them to concentrate on running the event.
+This can take the pressure off Volunteers to allow them to concentrate on running the event.

 In situations such as these, the third party will need to have the details of everyone attending the event and emergency contact details for their next of kin.
-They should also have a copy of the Emergency Procedures Card.
+They should also have a copy of the Purple Card

-They'll need to be available to be contacted throughout the length of the event.
-As they'll have the personal and contact details of the young people involved, they'll also need to have completed a Personal Enquiry.
+They'll need to be available to be contacted throughout the event.
+As they'll have the personal and contact details of the young people involved, they'll also need to have completed an Internal Checks.

 If relying on a third party, it's important to think about what'll happen if there's an incident that requires their involvement, but one of the people affected by the incident is related to or well-known by the third party.